 After working extremely hard for over thirty years, both of my parents retired this year.
-As a personal project, I followed them around for a couple hours to document what retired life is all about for my parents.
+As a personal project, I followed them around for a couple hours to document what retired life is all about for them.

-So, overall, retired life is not too shabby and I am so happy for my parents that they can enjoy this time together!
+So, overall, retired life is not too shabby!
+I’m so happy for my parents to enjoy this time together.

-I am a documentary photographer from Dallas, Texas focusing mainly on my own children with client sessions sprinkled in.
+About Jen Brown: I’m a documentary photographer from Dallas, Texas focusing mainly on my own children with client sessions sprinkled in.
 I love preserving memories of life with three boys in a special and meaningful way.
+Website // Instagram